matthias-straub/Filtering-Multi-DNS-Forwarder/README.md

 This DNS forwarder listens for incoming DNS queries and forwards them to multiple pairs of upstream DNS servers at the same time.
 It replies as soon as one server of each pair of servers have answered.

-**This allows to combine multiple filtering DNS services at the same time, thus adding the capabilities of services like Cisco Umbrella/OpenDNS, Quad9, AdGuard DNS and others for a combination of malware and phishing filter, ad blocker and family shield.**
+**This allows combining multiple filtering DNS services at the same time, thus adding the capabilities of services like Cisco Umbrella/OpenDNS, Quad9, AdGuard DNS and others for a combination of malware and phishing filter, ad blocker and family shield.**

-It runs super light weight on e.g. OpenWRT (with luasocket installed) with only a few lines of lua code.
+It runs super lightweight on e.g. OpenWRT (with luasocket installed) with only a few lines of lua code.
 It listens on UDP port 5553 and is meant to act as upstream resolver for a local caching DNS server like dnsmasq.

 DNS queries will always be answered with replies from the first pair of listed DNS servers (by default this is Quad9).
 Replies from the other pairs of upstream servers will only be returned if they point to blocking pages (or e.g. 0.0.0.0 or 127.0.0.1).
 So these other pairs of servers are only used for filtering of malware, ads and other unwanted content.
 The first pair of servers should be trustworthy as it does the actual DNS resolving.